 or $120 (exclusive of GST) per person for participants who are not eligible for a subsidised training place.

-A set of skills to follow organisational infection prevention and control policies and procedures, including implementing standard and transmission-based precautions and responding to infection risks in organisations operating in the transport and logistics industry.
+A set of skills to follow organisational infection prevention and control policies and procedures, including implementing standard and transmission-based precautions and responding to infection risks in the workplace.